gradvohl/YAPTT/passingParameters/searchThreads/README.md

 The file ``funcs.c`` implements the ``parametersAllocation`` function, which dynamically allocates the structure to handle the parameters.

 ### Joining the threads
-After instantiating the threads, they run and produce results.
+After instantiating the threads, they run and produce their results.
 Now, we need to block the main thread until the secondary threads finish.
 We call this "blocking until a thread finishes" as join.

 Notice that we need another loop to join the main thread to each secondary thread.
 The code is following.